Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida International Stats and Trends

-- Florida International is 0-1 against the spread and 1-1 overall when the team notches more than 28.8 points.
+- Florida International is 0-1 against the spread and 1-1 overall in games when it records more than 28.8 points.

-- When Florida International amasses more than 388.9 yards, the team is 1-3 against the spread and 1-4 overall.
+- In games that Florida International amasses more than 388.9 yards, the team is 1-3 against the spread and 1-4 overall.

-- This year the Panthers have 13 turnovers, 12 fewer than the Blue Raiders have takeaways (25).
+- The Panthers have turned the ball over 13 times, 12 fewer times than the Blue Raiders have forced turnovers (25).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.